vers run

 Override resource settings

-Use custom aliases
+Use custom alias

 Override images and storage